5a5a8/Python_Practice_Projects/README.md

 ## HashCrack
 For cracking hashes using brute force or dictionary

+## PyBenford
+Checks if a given data set matches Benford's law

 ## PyTOTP
 TOTP passcode generator written to learn more about TOTP